NYC requiring vaccine for cops, firefighters, city workers

 Associated Press

-NEW YORK (AP) — New York City will require police officers, firefighters and other municipal workers to be vaccinated against COVID-19 or be placed on unpaid leave, Mayor Bill de Blasio said Wednesday, giving an ultimatum to public employees who’ve refused and ensuring a fight with some of the unions representing them.
+NEW YORK (AP) — New York City will require its entire municipal workforce to be vaccinated against COVID-19 or be placed on unpaid leave, Mayor Bill de Blasio said Wednesday, giving an ultimatum to public employees, including police officers and firefighters who have refused the shots and ensuring a fight with some unions representing them.

-The mandate affecting the nation’s largest police department and more than 100,000 other Big Apple workers — including trash haulers and building inspectors — carries a Nov.
-1 deadline for getting the first vaccine dose, de Blasio announced.
+The Democrat gave approximately 46,000 unvaccinated city employees until Nov.
+1 to get their first vaccine dose, and he offered an incentive: City workers who a shot by Oct.
+29 at a city-run vaccination site will get an extra $500 in their paycheck.

-Jailers on Rikers Island, where the city has been grappling with staffing shortages creating unsafe conditions, will be subject to the mandate on Dec.
-1.
+“My job as your mayor is to keep this city safe, keep this city healthy.
+And vaccination is the way,” he said.

 The city previously mandated vaccines for public school teachers and the state has previously mandated vaccines for hospital workers.